J&J’s Latest Talc Case Begins in California

 Johnson & Johnson’s most recent lawsuit involving the company’s talc-based products began this week, as a California jury heard opening statements on Monday.
 The lawsuit alleges that the company’s baby powder products contained asbestos and caused cancer.

-The lawsuit is one of over 11,700 that the company is facing relating to their talc products.
+The lawsuit is one of over 11,700 that the company is facing relating to its talc products.

-The lawsuit filed by Terry Leavitt, is one of dozens scheduled in 2019.
+The lawsuit filed by Terry Leavitt is one of the dozens scheduled in 2019.
 In opening statements, Leavitt’s lawyer, Joseph Satterley, claimed that the company knowingly sold a dangerous product.
-He claims that the company knew that there was a risk of asbestos in their products, but the company failed to give consumers the opportunity to product themselves.
+He claims that the company knew there was a risk of asbestos in their products, but the company failed to allow consumers to protect themselves.

 Leavitt’s is the first case against the company to go to trial since a special report from Reuters showed that the company knew of the asbestos problem as early as the 1970s.
 Internal documents show that some of the tests were positive for small amounts of asbestos.